JaimeFine/A_Simple_Gesture_Recognition_Model/README.md

 - Improve gesture recognition accuracy
 - Replace TensorFlow with PyTorch for better flexibility
 - Add real-time feedback from servos based on gesture input
+> The project might be able to continue in or after October, since my focus has shifted from AI to system programming and algorithms, which aligns with my coursework this term.

 ---